OpenMined/syft.js/README.md

 OpenMined infrastructure helps to implement federated learning in the following way:

-1. Develop your ML model and training procedure (aka `Plan` in PySyft terminology) using [PySyft](https://github.com/OpenMined/PySyft).
+1. Develop ML model and training procedure (aka `Plan` in PySyft terminology) using [PySyft](https://github.com/OpenMined/PySyft).
 By design, PySyft is built upon PyTorch and TensorFlow so you **don't need to learn a new ML framework**.
-1. Host your model and Plans on [PyGrid](https://github.com/OpenMined/PyGrid), which will deal with all the federated learning components of your pipeline.
+1. Host model and Plans on [PyGrid](https://github.com/OpenMined/PyGrid), which will deal with all the federated learning components of your pipeline.
-1. Execute the training on the variety of end-user devices using the client library (syft.js, SwiftSyft, KotlinSyft, PySyft).
+1. Execute the training on the variety of end-user devices using the client library (syft.js, [SwiftSyft](https://github.com/OpenMined/SwiftSyft), [KotlinSyft](https://github.com/OpenMined/KotlinSyft), [PySyft](https://github.com/OpenMined/PySyft)).
-1. Securely aggregate trained user models.
+1. Securely aggregate trained user models in PyGrid.

 **The entire workflow and process is described in greater detail in the [Web & Mobile Federated Learning project roadmap](https://github.com/OpenMined/Roadmap/blob/master/web_and_mobile_team/projects/federated_learning.md).**

+As federated learning client library, syft.js provides following core features:

+- Integration with PyGrid federated learning API.
+- PySyft Plans execution.
+- PySyft Protocols execution for secure aggregation - _IN PROGRESS_

 There are a variety of additional privacy-preserving protections that may be applied, including [differential privacy](https://towardsdatascience.com/understanding-differential-privacy-85ce191e198a), [muliti-party computation](https://www.inpher.io/technology/what-is-secure-multiparty-computation), and [secure aggregation](https://research.google/pubs/pub45808/).